twobit-hack/cookverter/README.md

 ## Description
 **Cookverter** is a multipurpose tool that converts various measurements used in cooking.

 Currently, Cookverter is just a JavaScript file that can convert common baking measurements.

+Eventually, Cookverter will be an easy to use and nice looking web app

 ## How to Use